Yelp/uwsgi_metrics/docs/source/index.rst

 1. uWSGI must be started with a mule process;  this is done by passing the ``--mule`` option to the uWSGI executable.
-2. The :py:func:`uwsgi_metrics.initialize` method must be invoked in the master process prior to forking.
+2. The ``uwsgi_metrics`` module must be loaded in the master process prior to forking.

 How fast is uwsgi_metrics?
 ==========================